Hi Ramblers,

 Leader: Jack, 916-220-7653

-We have four hikes without leaders.
+We’re always looking for new people to lead our hikes.
 If you haven’t led a hike before, there’s not much that needs to be done.
 You just need to hike the described route ahead of time to make sure you know where you’re going and that there aren’t any hazards on the trail (downed trees, giant mud puddles, etc.).
-If we don’t get leaders for any of these hikes, we will still go and those that are there will have to figure it out.

 Remember – if it’s raining the day of the hike, we do not officially cancel the hike but the leader isn’t required to show up.
 Those that do want to hike should meet at the posted starting point and can either do the scheduled hike or pick something else.